 For shipping, time might be important for three reasons.
 First, you want to pass on fast delivery times to your customers as value.
 Second, demand for your product fluctuates and you need the option of getting stock fast.
 Third, your product might need to be shipped quickly because of what it is.
 Perishables, for instance, will degrade over time, so it's important to first consider what it is you're shipping as this may define how you ship it.

-In any case, if time is critical for your product, air freight will always deliver much quicker than sea freight.
+In any case, if time is critical for your product, there isn't any competiton between air freight and sea freight.
+Air freight will always deliver much quicker than sea freight.
 Using our example shipment again, transporting it from China to the UK in a cargo ship could take 50 to 60 days.
 If you sent the same shipment on a plane, it would be with you in 3 to 5 days.

 Sea freight also arrives at ports, and they're often further away from warehouses, offices and customers than airports.
-Shortening the distance between these logistical ingredients is one way to streamline your operations and reduce complexity.
+Shortening the distance between these logistical ingredients is one way to streamline your operations.

 So, sea freight is much slower.
 But that doesn't mean it's a worse choice for your business, or that you can't meet the market demand for speed.
 If your product is suitable for sea freight, and you order stock in advance, long transit times may not impact your business as much as the numbers suggest.
 It just takes some planning.